Abdallh-Ayman/Review_SQL_Python/SQL_explain/DB_SQL.md

 FROM student
 WHERE 1 = 0;

--- TO Update the content of hte table as if i run the above query again it will give me error as it already exist IF OBJECT_ID('new_student_table','U') IS NOT NULL
+-- TO Update the content of the table as if i run the above query again it will give me error as it already exist IF OBJECT_ID('new_student_table','U') IS NOT NULL
     DROP TABLE new_student_table;
 GO